deanwampler/command-line-arguments/README.markdown

 ## Usage

-This library is built for Scala 2.11.5.
+This library is built for Scala 2.10.4, 2.11.5 (the default).
 Artifacts are published to [Sonatype's OSS service](https://oss.sonatype.org/index.html#nexus-search;quick%7Eshapeless).
 You'll need the following settings.

 ```
 resolvers ++= Seq(